AntonFagerberg/rackla/README.md

 ```

 ### collect
-Returns the element encapsulated inside a `Rackla` struct, or a list of
+Returns the element encapsulated inside a `Rackla` type, or a list of
-elements in case the `Rackla` struct contains many elements.
+elements in case the `Rackla` type contains many elements.

 Example:
 ```elixir